Haxine/Hiject/README.md

 Hiject is licensed under the license of MIT.
 See the LICENSE for more details.

-Hiject is a fork based on Hiject.
+Hiject is a fork based on Kanboard.
 Kanboard is Copyright Frédéric Guillot and others.